The First Amendment Is a Two Sided Sword

 Mike's Common Sense

-All of this hoopla in Charlottesville, VA has got me thinking.
+All of this talk of censoring free speech has got me thinking.

 Basically it all started with this favorite radio/podcast host I have.
 This gentleman and his wife were driving up in Maine when a pickup truck drove past them with Confederate flags flying from the rear of their truck.
 This host, and his wife were offended by the flying of the Confederate flags, and pulled into a store parking lot to confront the folks in the truck.
 The radio/podcast host and his wife told the couple in the truck that they were offended by their flying of the Confederate flag which they saw as being racist in nature.
 They were summarily flipped off by the couple in the truck, and a short verbal confrontation occurred, fortunately no was hurt or worse.